Unit Cells

 Finding primitive Cells

-• The interface will contain a canvas in which the different finite lattices in question are shown.
+• The interface will display a canvas showing the finite lattices.

 Note